 If you’re not satisfied with how we manage your complaint after you’ve been through our internal complaints process, there are free and independent dispute resolution services available to you.

-The Financial Ombudsman Service can consider most complaints involving financial services providers.
+The Australian Financial Complaints Authority can consider most complaints involving financial services providers.

 If your complaint is about how we handle your personal information, you can also contact the Office of the Australian Information Commissioner.